oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/timor-leste.md

 civil law system based on the Portuguese model; note - penal and civil law codes to replace the Indonesian codes were passed by Parliament and promulgated in 2009 and 2011, respectively

 ### 憲法
-- `history`: drafted 2001, approved 22 March 2002, entered into force 20 May 2002
+- `歷史`: drafted 2001, approved 22 March 2002, entered into force 20 May 2002
-- `amendments`: proposed by Parliament and parliamentary groups; consideration of amendments requires at least four-fifths majority approval by Parliament; passage requires two-thirds majority vote by Parliament and promulgation by the president of the republic; passage of amendments to the republican form of government and the flag requires approval in a referendum
+- `修正`: proposed by Parliament and parliamentary groups; consideration of amendments requires at least four-fifths majority approval by Parliament; passage requires two-thirds majority vote by Parliament and promulgation by the president of the republic; passage of amendments to the republican form of government and the flag requires approval in a referendum

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Timor-Leste
+- `血統公民身份`: at least one parent must be a citizen of Timor-Leste
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 17 years of age; universal

 ### 行政部門
-- `chief of state`: President José RAMOS-HORTA (since 20 May 2022)
+- `國家元首`: President José RAMOS-HORTA (since 20 May 2022)
-- `head of government`: Prime Minister Kay Rala Xanana GUSMAO (since 1 July 2023)
+- `政府首腦`: Prime Minister Kay Rala Xanana GUSMAO (since 1 July 2023)
-- `cabinet`: Council of Ministers; ministers proposed to the prime minister by the coalition in the Parliament and sworn in by the President of the Republic
+- `内閣`: Council of Ministers; ministers proposed to the prime minister by the coalition in the Parliament and sworn in by the President of the Republic
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); last election held on 19 March 2022 with a runoff on 19 April 2022 (next to be held in April 2027); following parliamentary elections, the president appoints the leader of the majority party or majority coalition as the prime minister
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); last election held on 19 March 2022 with a runoff on 19 April 2022 (next to be held in April 2027); following parliamentary elections, the president appoints the leader of the majority party or majority coalition as the prime minister
-- `election results`: *2022*: José RAMOS-HORTA elected president in second round - RAMOS-HORTA (CNRT) 62.1%, Francisco GUTERRES (FRETILIN) 37.9%  *2017*: Francisco GUTERRES elected president; Francisco GUTERRES (FRETILIN) 57.1%, António da CONCEICAO (PD) 32.5%, other 10.4%
+- `選舉結果`: *2022*: José RAMOS-HORTA elected president in second round - RAMOS-HORTA (CNRT) 62.1%, Francisco GUTERRES (FRETILIN) 37.9%  *2017*: Francisco GUTERRES elected president; Francisco GUTERRES (FRETILIN) 57.1%, António da CONCEICAO (PD) 32.5%, other 10.4%
 **note**:  the president is commander in chief of the military and can veto legislation, dissolve parliament, and call national elections

 ### 立法部門
-- `description`: unicameral National Parliament (65 seats; members directly elected in a single nationwide constituency by closed, party-list proportional representation vote using the D'Hondt method to serve 5-year terms)
+- `描述`: unicameral National Parliament (65 seats; members directly elected in a single nationwide constituency by closed, party-list proportional representation vote using the D'Hondt method to serve 5-year terms)
-- `elections`: last held on 21 May 2023 (next to be held in May 2028)
+- `選舉`: last held on 21 May 2023 (next to be held in May 2028)
-- `election results`: percent of vote by party - CNRT 41.5%, FRETILIN 25.8%, PD 9.3%, KHUNTO 7.5%, PLP 6%, other 9.9%; seats by party - CNRT 31, FRETILIN 19, PD 6, KHUNTO 5, PLP 4; composition - men 40, women 25, percentage women 38.5%
+- `選舉結果`: percent of vote by party - CNRT 41.5%, FRETILIN 25.8%, PD 9.3%, KHUNTO 7.5%, PLP 6%, other 9.9%; seats by party - CNRT 31, FRETILIN 19, PD 6, KHUNTO 5, PLP 4; composition - men 40, women 25, percentage women 38.5%

 ### 司法部門
-- `highest court(s)`: Court of Appeals (consists of the court president and NA judges)
+- `最高法院`: Court of Appeals (consists of the court president and NA judges)
-- `judge selection and term of office`: court president appointed by the president of the republic from among the other court judges to serve a 4-year term; other court judges appointed - 1 by the Parliament and the others by the Supreme Council for the Judiciary, a body chaired by the court president and that includes mostly presidential and parliamentary appointees; other judges serve for life
+- `法官遴選和任期`: court president appointed by the president of the republic from among the other court judges to serve a 4-year term; other court judges appointed - 1 by the Parliament and the others by the Supreme Council for the Judiciary, a body chaired by the court president and that includes mostly presidential and parliamentary appointees; other judges serve for life
-- `subordinate courts`: Court of Appeal; High Administrative, Tax, and Audit Court; district courts; magistrates' courts; military courts
-**note**:  the UN Justice System Programme, launched in 2003 and being rolled out in 4 phases through 2018, is helping strengthen the country's justice system; the Programme is aligned with the country's long-range Justice Sector Strategic Plan, which includes legal reforms
+- `下級法院`: Court of Appeal; High Administrative, Tax, and Audit Court; district courts; magistrates' courts; military courts **note**:  the UN Justice System Programme, launched in 2003 and being rolled out in 4 phases through 2018, is helping strengthen the country's justice system; the Programme is aligned with the country's long-range Justice Sector Strategic Plan, which includes legal reforms

 ### 政黨